Main Content

 A Valsalva manoeuvre is not normally harmful.
 But it may cause irregular heart rhythms in some people who have certain types of heart disease.

-A person may be asked to do a Valsalva manoeuvre during certain medical tests or examinations.
+A person may be asked to do a Valsalva manoeuvre during certain medical tests or exams.
 During the test, a person is asked to try to breathe out using the stomach muscles and diaphragm but not let any air out through the nose or mouth.

-Current as of: June 17, 2021
+Current as of: July 31, 2024

-Author: Healthwise Staff
+Author: Ignite Healthwise, LLC Staff